When you buy a product through our links below, we may earn money from our affiliate partners to help support the site.

 If you are a U.S. citizen who is at least 18 years old, you’re a lucky winner: you are eligible to open up an account with Aspiration.
-They offer personal checking accounts.
+They only offer personal cash management accounts.
 We’d love to see business options and credit cards as well, but Aspiration doesn’t offer those services as of now.

 Aspiration Spend & Save Account

 Pay What is Fair: With this checking account, you choose how much your monthly account fees will be, and yes, you can choose $0.

 Aspiration Impact Measurement: We know that every dollar we spend has an impact on people and the planet.
 The “AIM” score is a Planet & People impact score, and it’s exactly what it sounds like.
 Aspiration gives you a sustainability score based on the businesses you buy from.